toylim/paperwork/flatpak/README.markdown

 If it works with Simple-scan or with Paperwork outside of Flatpak, it probably means it's a permission problem.

-The Sane daemon (saned) runs as the user `saned`, not as your user.
-Therefore the default udev rules may not set the appropriate permissions.
+On Debian, Ubuntu, Mint, etc, the Sane daemon (saned) runs as the user `saned`, not as your user.
+Therefore the default udev rules may not set the appropriate permissions on the device files (`/dev/bus/usb`).

 #### Fujitsu scanners